is-a-dev/register/README.md

 ### NS Records
 When applying for NS records, please be aware we already support a [wide range of DNS records](https://docs.is-a.dev/faq/#which-records-are-supported), so you may not need them.

 In your PR, please explain why you need NS records, including examples, to help mitigate potential abuse.
 Refer to the [FAQ](https://docs.is-a.dev/faq/#who-can-use-ns-records) for guidelines on allowed usage.
-Good examples of NS record requests are [#17592](https://github.com/is-a-dev/register/pull/17592) and [#18026](https://github.com/is-a-dev/register/pull/18026).

 ***Pull requests adding NS records without sufficient reasoning will be closed.***